"Dedicated to helping children succeed, not only on stage, but in life."

-Choreographer & Acting Instructor
+Director & Acting Instructor

 Charlotte is a recent graduate of California State University Fullerton, receiving a Bachelor of Fine Arts in Acting.
 Her training prior to CSUF's acting program came from the Los Angeles High School for the Arts, as well as All About Kids Performing Arts Center.
 Ms. Williams has been acting for 13 years and has been in several theatrical, film and television productions, including a Verizon Wireless commercial and a production of This Property Is Condemned by Tennessee Williams.
 In 2009, she had the opportunity to perform in a rock musical, entitled Runaways, by Elizabeth Swados in Edinburgh, Scotland.
 Charlotte is the 2010 recipient of the Young Arts Silver Award, which earned her the Young Arts Presidential Scholar nomination.
 In 2013, she became the Irene Ryan Finalist in the Kennedy Center American College Theater Festival.

 Director & Dance Instructor